SOCIAL STUDIES DEPARTMENT ROOM 210

 Requirements: You must have your covered text book with you for all classes unless otherwise noted.
 A binder or copybook is mandatory and present as well for each class.
 A folder is necessary in some form to house the myriad of papers you will need to keep organized.
 In addition, you will need an occasional index card and a small supply of loose leaf.
-There will be assignments that will need to be word processed, so if a computer is not readily available, please inform. .Class participation will be a necessary part of achieving successful grades in World History ll, and engaging in class discussion, asking questions, contributing and thinking critically will only improve your grade as well as your appreciation of History and Political Science.
+There will be assignments that will need to be word processed, so if a computer is not readily available, please inform. .Class participation will be a necessary part of achieving successful grades in American Government, and engaging in class discussion, asking questions, contributing and thinking critically will only improve your grade as well as your appreciation of American Government, History, and Political Science.

 Special Notes: *Major tests are too important to miss, but should a student be absent on a test day (day 6 or 3), it is the student’s responsibility to make up the test.
-You must see me the day you return to school before class time preferably and expect to make up the test after school or during your lunch period if possible.
-All tests are given ample notice; therefore, only if a student is absent for more that two class days will consideration be given for additional prep time.
+You must contact me before you return to school and expect to make up the test after school or during your lunch period if possible.
+All scheduled tests are given ample notice; therefore, only if a student is absent for more that two class days will consideration be given for additional prep time.
 If you know you will be absent, you are required to inform me.

 *Quizzes are either random (Homework Quiz) or assigned (Study Quiz) and students may not be able to be make them up.
 Yet if they can be, you will need to be prepared. *Tests are designed to reflect reading assignments, worksheets, lecture notes, written homework assignments and section quizzes.
 It is imperative then that students collate their work in an organized manner in order to achieve the 1st step in studying for a major test.- KNOW WHAT YOU ARE TO STUDY.
 Attention will be given to those items of importance before the test.
 Should a student be missing an important handout or quiz, additional copies will not be available.
 STAY ORGANIZED.